 For 8 years Ruth worked for City of London Festival.
 As Head of Outdoor Events and Participation she led a programme across the Square Mile’s iconic buildings, squares, gardens and the City’s open spaces including Hampstead Heath and Epping Forest.
-Her achievements included reaching 3.5 million people through London’s Play Me, I’m Yours Street Pianos, which continue to be played at St Pancras International station today; creation of a 250-seat Bowler Hat pop-up theatre next to St Paul’s Cathedral; commissioning and producing new dance, performance and art for the outdoors.
+Her achievements included reaching 3.5 million people through London’s Play Me, I’m Yours Street Pianos, which continue to be played at St Pancras International station today; creation of a 250-seat Bowler Hat pop-up theatre next to St Paul’s Cathedral; and as a creative producer of new dance, performance and art for the outdoors.

 Before that, she was Programme Coordinator at the Horniman Museum and Gardens and was in charge of redeveloping their events programme for adults, from museum lates to concerts, street arts, site-specific dance and installations in the gardens.

 For four years, she was also Project Manager for Europalia International, one of the largest biennial festivals in Belgium: over the years, she created among others a Chinese tea house and a multi-arts Brazilian space in the centre of Brussels.
 Finally, she worked on several occasions for the City of London Festival: her latest project as part of the festival was to coordinate the installation of 50 public pianos in the streets of London, alongside a series of related public events.